open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opampbridgespecvolumesindexdownwardapiitemsindexfieldref">fieldRef</a></b></td>
         <td>object</td>
         <td>
-          Required: Selects a field of the pod: only annotations, labels, name and namespace are supported.<br/>
+          Required: Selects a field of the pod: only annotations, labels, name, namespace and uid are supported.<br/>
         </td>
         <td>false</td>
       </tr><tr>